 - Shipping fees to your fulfillment location

-- Any import requirements and duties that you’ll need to meet or pay
+- Any import requirements and duties you’ll need to meet or pay

-This step is key to the success of your private label brand.
-From the look of your logo to package styling, this is where your creativity can help deliver an image to buyers and drive sales.
+Designing your product packaging is crucial to the success of your private-label brand.
+From the look of your logo to package styling, your creativity can deliver an image to buyers and drive sales.
 First, you’ll need to create a brand identity, which will include a logo.
 When that is done, you’ll be able to create custom product packaging.

 Step 5: Decide How to Fulfill Orders